 where the token to be written.

 When the agent is started, it will attempt to acquire a Vault token using the auth method specified in the agent configuration file.
 On successful authentication, the resulting token is written to the sink locations.
 Optionally, this token can be response-wrapped or encrypted.
 Whenever the current token value changes, the agent writes to the sinks.
-If authentication fails, the agent waits for a while and then retry.
+If authentication fails, the agent waits for a while and then retries.

 The client can simply retrieve the token from the sink and connect to Vault using the token.
 This simplifies client integration since the Vault agent handles the login and token refresh logic.